<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;I could host my own URL shortener, but the actual process of copying a URL into a website that shortens it lowers the ease of use of the system, despite the result being easier to write down.&lt;/p&gt;

-&lt;p&gt;My actual chosen simply uses a short code, like is at the end of a URL shortener’s output, but without any website involved.
+&lt;p&gt;My actual chosen method simply uses a short code, like is at the end of a URL shortener’s output, but without any website involved.
 Everything is stored locally on my laptop, with no external dependencies whatsoever.
 Even the code of &lt;code&gt;urlref&lt;/code&gt; is only 59 lines long.&lt;/p&gt;

 &lt;p&gt;Here’s how it works:&lt;/p&gt;